 - An existing website redesign isn’t a one-off thing.
 It’s much better to keep doing small changes to your design frequently than one large redesign every other year.

 We hope this guide will help you get your existing website redesign done in the most hassle-free way possible.
-If you want to explore this topic some more, here are additional resources that might help:
+Remember, a beautifully designed website is fundamental for your site’s success.

 Do you have any additional questions/tips regarding how to redesign an existing website?
 Leave us a comment below.